-For a monomial, there is a well-known standard answer, namely the Weyl-ordered product; we formulate this in a general setting as follows. \begin{definition}[Weyl-ordered product] Let ${\bf X}_1,\ldots,{\bf X}_n$ be elements living in an algebra, and satisfies
+For a monomial, there is a well-known standard answer, namely the Weyl-ordered product; we formulate this in a general setting: \begin{definition}[Weyl-ordered product] Let ${\bf X}_1,\ldots,{\bf X}_n$ be elements living in an algebra, and satisfying

-for some scalar $A$ and integers $m_{ij} \in \mathbb{Z}$.
+for some invertible scalar $A$ and integers $m_{ij} \in \mathbb{Z}$.
 In such a situation, we say that these $n$ elements \ul{\em $A$-commute} with one another.
 Define the \ul{\em Weyl-ordered product} of these $A$-commuting elements as

-\end{definition} It is a straightforward exercise that the Weyl-ordered product is invariant under permutation, namely $[{\bf X}_1 \cdots {\bf X}_n]_{\rm Weyl}$ equals $[{\bf X}_{\sigma(1)} \cdots {\bf X}_{\sigma(n)}]_{\rm Weyl}$ for each permutation $\sigma$ of $\{1,\ldots,n\}$; it makes the Weyl-ordered product a standard answer to the quantum ordering problem of a monomial.
+\end{definition} It is a straightforward exercise to show that the Weyl-ordered product is invariant under permutation, namely $[{\bf X}_1 \cdots {\bf X}_n]_{\rm Weyl}$ equals $[{\bf X}_{\sigma(1)} \cdots {\bf X}_{\sigma(n)}]_{\rm Weyl}$ for each permutation $\sigma$ of $\{1,\ldots,n\}$; it makes the Weyl-ordered product a standard answer to the quantum ordering problem of a monomial.
 However, for our case, for a classical function given by a Laurent polynomial, the quantum Laurent polynomial obtained by replacing each constituent monomial $X_e X_f \cdots$ by the Weyl-ordered product $[\wh{X}_e \wh{X}_f \cdots]_{\rm Weyl}$ turns out {\em not} to satisfy the desired property, namely the compatibility under the quantum mutations $\Phi^q_{\Delta,\Delta'}$.
 So the quantum ordering problem for universally Laurent functions cannot be solved just by term-by-term Weyl-ordered products.
-In the present paper, we will review two solutions to this problem, namely one by Allegretti-Kim \cite{AK} and the other by Gabella \cite{G}, and finally show that these two answers are the same.
+In the present paper, we will review two solutions to this problem, one by Allegretti and Kim \cite{AK} and the other by Gabella \cite{G}, and finally show that these two answers are the same.